Coletterbox/More-BigQuery-with-Python/README.md

 ----

 - would prefer if key was not hardcoded
-- fix dates - date as int causes issues
+- fix dates - date as int causes issues - think about it (as in, the part doing the conversion) in terms of what the function takes as arguments